VH135/blog-preview-card/README.md

 ### Continued development

-Have plans to learn more about media queries and responsive desing.
+Have plans to learn more about media queries and responsive design.

 ### Useful resources